The Powerpuff Girls (2016 TV series): Toys

 Before the series premiered, a toy line for the series was announced to be released in 2016 by Spin Master, with more toys released in 2017.
 The toys include the new 2-in-1 playsets and more.
 A McDonald's Happy Meal promotion for the series ran from June 14 to July 5, 2016, in the United States, including mini action figures, rings, and collectibles.
 On August 24, 2018, two Lego sets were released in the United States and United Kingdom.

 Comic books

 In April 2016, it was announced that a line of Powerpuff Girls reboot comic books would be released in July of that year, being published by IDW Publishing (who also published comic books for the original series).

 Video games

-Cartoon Network has released five mobile games based on the series titled, "Flipped Out", "Glitch Fixers", “Mojo Madness”, “Ready, Set, Monsters", And “Monkey Mania”.
-The latter two are free but the former is $2.99.
+Cartoon Network released five mobile games based on the series, titled "Flipped Out", "Glitch Fixers", "Mojo Madness", "Ready, Set, Monsters", and "Monkey Mania".
+The latter two are free, but the former is $2.99.
 All games are available on both the Apple App Store and Google Play.

 A pair of Powerpuff Girls-themed packs for the toys-to-life video game Lego Dimensions were released on September 12, 2017.
 These include a Team Pack, containing playable Blossom and Bubbles figures and constructable Octi and PPG Smartphone items; and a Fun Pack, containing a playable Buttercup figure and a constructable Mega Blast Bot.
 The packs add a new Powerpuff Girls-themed open-world area and battle arenas to the game.
-Also, there was a crossover exclusive Teen Titans Go! episode for Lego Dimensions that included the "Powerpuff Girls" fighting the Gremlins in Jump City.